BlogTalkRadio/Minimum/README.md

 - Because we did not want to "copy and paste" code each time we wanted to use code from: [YOU MIGHT NOT NEED JQUERY](http://youmightnotneedjquery.com/).
 Also we have copied some little code from [_lodash](http://lodash.com).
 - We needed a small footprint.  **8k minified - 3k gziped**
-- We needed that works on IE8 and newer versions
+- We needed it to work on IE8 and newer versions
 - We needed a small DI framework module pattern for our Javascript vanilla projects
 - We needed a similar functionality to [jQuery.Callbacks()](https://api.jquery.com/jQuery.Callbacks/) to easily and explicitly manage events.